trinib/AdGuard-WireGuard-Unbound-DNScrypt/README.md

 ## Updating AdGuard

-AdGuard Home can be updated from its user interface or <a href="https://github.com/AdguardTeam/AdGuardHome/wiki/FAQ#how-to-update-adguard-home-manually">manually</a> from command line which I recommend for now. <br>
+AdGuard Home can be updated from its user interface or <a href="https://github.com/AdguardTeam/AdGuardHome/wiki/FAQ#how-to-update-adguard-home-manually">manually</a> from command line.<br>
-_Use script constructed with update commands<a href="https://github.com/trinib/AdGuard-WireGuard-Unbound-Cloudflare/wiki/AdGuard-Home-update-script"><b>🔗click here🔗</b></a>_.
+_Use script constructed with manual commands and can set it to autorun<a href="https://github.com/trinib/AdGuard-WireGuard-Unbound-Cloudflare/wiki/AdGuard-Home-update-script"><b>🔗click here🔗</b></a>_.

 ## Setting up AdGuard blocklist